 Whistler is spectacular in many ways.
 Whether it’s the two gigantic mountains delivering more than 8000ac (3237ha) of skiing, the jaw-dropping scenery, a village life that puts most major cities to shame or terrain that is steep enough to give even the most extreme skiers an adrenaline rush, you will never be short of being amazed at Whistler.
 Long the favorite of skiers everywhere, Whistler became even more famous when it hosted the 2010 Winter Olympics and showed itself off to the world.
 Whether you’re a family of beginners or training to be an instructor, anyone will have a blast at Whistler.

-20/21 SKI RESORT OPERATIONS: Vail Resorts will be making changes to mountain access and resort facilities, and implementing safety protocols for this season.
+20/21 SKI RESORT OPERATIONS: Vail Resorts will be making changes to mountain access and resort facilities and implementing COVID-19 safety protocols for this season.
 Up-to-date information for Whistler Blackcomb can be found here.

 - Some of the longest ski runs on the planet.

-- Two mountains to choose from, joined at the foot by the village and at the head by the Peak 2 Peak Gondola.
+- Two mountains to choose from, joined at the foot by the village and at the middle by the Peak 2 Peak Gondola.